 Partial Hospitalization Program (PHP)

-Our different substance abuse levels of care also include a PHP, which is the next level down from residential treatment.
+Our different substance abuse levels of care also include our partial hospitalization program in Florida, which is the next level down from residential treatment.
 PHP drug treatment includes attending therapy sessions at the facility during the day for several days a week.
 The purpose of PHP is to help patients continue receiving full-time addiction treatment while simultaneously transitioning to their everyday lives.
 Patients in our partial hospitalization program may continue to meet with a psychiatrist or counselors regularly for medical evaluation and management.
 They may also participate in individual therapy sessions with their primary clinicians weekly and group therapy daily to manage their progress.

 Intensive Outpatient Program (IOP)